 If you would like to trade in a public place you are required to apply to council for a mobile shop licence, unless you only intend to trade as part of an organised market or event.

+Mobile shops are vehicles from which goods, not services, are offered for sale.
 Mobile shops selling food and beverages must also have a registered food control plan or national programme.
 Council will monitor activities in public places regularly to ensure compliance of licence conditions.

 New mobile shops selling food